The TAVR Procedure

 TAVR – Transcatheter aortic valve replacement

-The Transcatheter aortic valve replacement, also known as the TAVR procedure is a minimally-invasive FDA approved procedure that replaces damaged aortic valves.
-This procedure replaces a patient’s aortic valve to increase blood flow and produces results in lengthening patients’ lives.
+The transcatheter aortic valve replacement, also known as the TAVR procedure, is a minimally-invasive, FDA-approved procedure that replaces damaged aortic valves.
+This procedure replaces a patient’s aortic valve in order to increase blood flow and produces results in lengthening patients’ lives.

 Why choose UCHealth?